 This typical “nice guy” has a few things going for him, but he would never be trusted to lead and protect the species in a time of danger.
 He might be smart enough, but he doesn’t project that he’s up for the difficulty of the job.

 Human beta males often get less premier jobs at work, have less status and money, and experience difficulty attracting women.
-Some betas don’t get any women at all.
+Research of human sexual partner count bears this out: a small percentage of men get most of the sex, while some guys even get none.

 So, while we might not have clear cut alpha/beta (and even omega) distinctions like animals, the general traits of alphas and betas still apply to human males.
 Whether a guy likes the terms and all of the preconceptions associated with them is irrelevant.